 FSPs need to set out adequate policies and internal processes to ensure that the Key Individuals and Representatives fulfil their duties in an honest manner and comply with the requirements.
 In addition, FSPs must be able to meet standards or principles of good standing like keeping up-to-date with regulatory obligations, having a valid licence, having no outstanding reports, not owing any fees and ensuring that all requirements are met.

 Competence is defined in Board Notice 194 as, “Having the skills, knowledge and expertise needed for the proper discharge of a person’s responsibilities in the performance of his or her functions.”
 The FSP and Key Individual must therefore make sure that Representatives receive adequate training in order to maintain compliance and be competent enough to offer clients the particular financial services or products for which they are authorised.

 The Competence requirements include Regulatory Exams, Class of Business training, Qualifications, Product Specific Training and Experience.
 Continuous Professional Development (CPD) must be undertaken to ensure that the level of competence is maintained, updated and, where necessary, new knowledge and skills are developed.
 FSPs must also establish, maintain, update and submit a competence register to the FSCA if requested to do so.

 Did you know?
 Masthead can help you achieve your competence requirements

 The Masthead Learning Centre provides individuals with an opportunity to manage their compliance, grow, improve their knowledge and learn new skills all in one place.
-By registering on the Learning Centre, you will have access to CPD activities, RE training and RE mock exams , Class of Business training and more.
+By registering on the Learning Centre, you will have access to CPD activities, RE 1 and RE 5 Preparation and RE Mock Exams, Class of Business training and more.

 Masthead has its very own competence register which makes it easy for you to: